lynnfaraday/aresmush.com/_root/tutorials/config/names.md

 To configure restricted names:

-1. Go to the Web Portal's Admin screen.
+1. Select Admin -> Setup
-2. Select 'Restricted Names'.
+2. Edit `names.yml`.

-Simply list the names one per line.
+List the names one per line with dashes at the front.
+For example:

+    - me
+    - here

 Capitalization doesn't matter.
 Entering 'Yoda' will prevent yoda, yODa, YODA, and so forth.

+To make the list empty, enter empty brackets, like so:  `[]`